Hospital Acquired Conditions

 When do we adjust payments under the HAC Reduction Program?

 We adjust payments when we pay hospital claims.
 The payment reduction is for all Medicare fee-for-service discharges in the corresponding fiscal year.
-We let hospitals know whether their payment will be reduced in a HAC Reduction Program Hospital-Specific Report, which is delivered to hospitals from the Hospital Quality Reporting (HQR) system Managed File Transfer (MFT) inbox.
+We let hospitals know whether their payment will be reduced in a HAC Reduction Program Hospital-Specific Report.

 More information is available in the QualityNet HAC Reduction Program Scoring Methodology section.